rallepalaveev/A2RAM128/README.md

 Operation:

-The card houses the 3 softswitches above which upon reset are configured in the default configuration:
+The card houses the 3 soft-switches above which upon reset are configured in the default configuration:

 * Bank 2 is selected
 * ROM is readable